Baschi's recipe for success? "Shyness combined with slight arrogance"

 • "I'm not the greatest communicator," Baschi reveals in the documentary.

 "Merci for the incredible evening.
 Thank you Gelterkinden ...
 Don't do shit and have God before your eyes."
-At the age of 17, Baschi, whose real name is Sebastian Bürgin, stood on a big stage for the first time in the casting show "Musicstar" on Swiss television SRF - and he has been rocking Switzerland ever since.
+At the age of 17, Baschi, whose real name is Sebastian Bürgin, stood on a big stage for the first time in the casting show "Musicstar" on Swiss television SRF - since then he has been rocking Switzerland.

 Now, 20 years later, on September 7, 2024, he experienced the "concert of his life", as he says himself: Baschi celebrated his stage anniversary in his home town of Gelterkinden with an open-air concert on the village square.